Bradford G. Chynoweth

-Bradford Grethen Chynoweth (July 20, 1890 – February 8, 1985) was a retired United States Army brigadier general.
-During World War II, he commanded the 61st Division during the Philippines campaign and then spent more than three years as a prisoner of war after being ordered to surrender in May 1942.
+Bradford Grethen Chynoweth (July 20, 1890 – February 8, 1985) was a United States Army brigadier general.
+During World War II, he commanded the 61st Division and Visayan Force during the Philippines campaign and then spent more than three years as a prisoner of war after being ordered to surrender in May 1942.

 Early life and education

 Chynoweth was born at Fort Russell in Cheyenne, Wyoming, the son of Army officer and 1877 United States Military Academy graduate Edward Chynoweth.
 After studying at the Georgia Military Academy, he was appointed to the U.S. Military Academy at West Point from Wisconsin.
 Chynoweth graduated 5th in the Class of June 1912 and was commissioned in the Corps of Engineers.
 He subsequently graduated from the Army Engineer School in April 1915.
 Chynoweth later graduated from the Infantry Tank School in June 1921, the Command and General Staff School in July 1928 and the Army War College in July 1932.
 After retirement, he studied philosophy and religion at the University of California, Berkeley.